 us a while to get a full album this way, so here's your outlet:

-Here are many of the tracks from the
+Here are most of the tracks from the

 Mark Lint and the Simulacra CD, The Sinking and the Aftermath.
 These